 Introduction

-Pigments identification and characterisation provide essential information for dating, authentication, and conservation treatment of wood-based objects and studying art history in general [1,2].
-Generally, spectroscopic techniques were used to characterise pigments.
-However, different are the methods routinely used to describe inorganic and organic pigments due to the intrinsic limitations of the same techniques: X-ray fluorescence because of the lack of an elemental signature, Fourier transform infrared spectroscopy because of the interference of binders and extenders [3], high-performance liquid chromatography [4] has required relatively large samples (0.5–5 mm in diameter).
-In the last few years, portable Raman setups have mainly been used to study a wide variety of materials, including paper, to follow its degradation process or to provide a useful and more complete reference spectral library of organic and inorganic pigments.
-However, some laser source wavelength is absorbed by specific pigments, leading to extensive fluorescence backgrounds which obscure the weak Raman signals, or worse cause photo-degradation of the sample, preventing their identification [5].
+The identification and characterisation of pigments provides essential information for the dating, authentication and conservation of wood-based objects and for the study of art history in general [1], [2].
+Spectroscopic techniques are typically used to characterise pigments.
+However, different methods are used to describe inorganic and organic pigments due to the intrinsic limitations of the techniques: X-ray fluorescence cannot provide a definitive elemental signature; Fourier transform infrared spectroscopy is limited by the interference of binders and extenders [3] and high-performance liquid chromatography [4] requires relatively large samples (0.5–5 mm in diameter).
+In the last few years, portable Raman setups have regularly been used to study a wide variety of materials, including paper, in order to follow degradation processes or create spectral reference libraries of organic and inorganic pigments.
+However, some laser source wavelength is absorbed by specific pigments, leading to extensive fluorescence backgrounds, which obscure the weak Raman signals, or in worse cases, cause photo-degradation of the sample, preventing pigment identification [5].
 Surface-enhanced Raman scattering (SERS) addresses these difficulties since the presence of noble metal nanoparticles induces a giant amplification of the Raman signal [6].

-Clinical computed tomography based on multi-slice technology (MSCT), used for decades in the medical field, can be successfully applied for the localisation of more significant structures over or under the painting's surface [7], without removing the paint or scratch wood surface, as well as for densitometric estimation, expressed in Hounsfield Units (HU).
+Clinical computed tomography based on multislice technology (MSCT), which has been used for decades in the medical field, can be successfully applied for the localisation of more significant structures on or under the painting's surface [7] without removing the paint or scratching the surface of the wood.
+MSCT can also be used for densitometric estimation, which is expressed in Hounsfield units (HU).

-In the biomedical field, the density values of different structures and tissues of the human body and their variations have been primarily estimated using MSCT techniques.
-Specifically, by MSCT scans, it is possible to obtain two main images reconstruction: 2D images through Multi-planar reconstruction (MPR) and 3D models by the volume rendering technique (VRT) reconstruction approach.
-VRT images are based on several 3D filters calibrated on densities (measured in HU) of various human body tissues (e.g. bones and lungs).
-It permits to medical doctors to navigate inside a human body virtually.
-By VRT reconstruction, it is possible to select a specific density and virtually erase the others.
-In this way, an object can be virtually "dissected" and studied from every angle.
-[8].
+In the biomedical field, the density values of different structures and tissues in the human body and their variations have been estimated primarily through the use of MSCT techniques.
+Specifically, using MSCT scans, it is possible to reconstruct images through two main techniques: 2D images can be generated using multiplanar reconstruction (MPR), and 3D models can be generated using volume rendering technique (VRT).
+The VRT images are generated using 3D filters calibrated with reference to known densities (measured in HU) (e.g. of various human body tissues).
+The technique is used by medical doctors to navigate inside a human body virtually.
+Using VRT reconstruction, it is possible to select a specific density and virtually erase the others.
+In this way, an object can be virtually dissected and studied from every angle [8].

-Nevertheless, there are some limitations, primarily related to the minimum slice thickness that could be set (0.6 mm in our case), even if new generation Computer Tomography (CT) Siemens scanners have a spatial resolution of 0.2 mm, and we think that in future it could be less.
-Another limitation could be the gantry opening because the maximum available on the market it is 78 cm in diameter.
-In this case, this method can be applied to small and medium-size objects, which is a considerable part of artefacts.
-Moreover, the widespread presence of this instrumentation, all-around national and international territory, makes it possible to carry out this type of analysis in any city, in a short time (only 12 s scan time).
-So, improving this method could be an innovative, valuable and useful application for Cultural Heritage investigations.
+Nevertheless, there are some limitations, which are primarily related to the minimum slice thickness (0.6 mm in our case), although the newest generation of Siemens computer tomography (CT) scanners have a spatial resolution of 0.2 mm, and we think that this capability will continue to improve.
+The gantry opening can also be a limiting factor; the maximum size available on the market is 78 cm in diameter.
+With an opening of this size, the method can be applied to small and medium-size objects, which includes the majority of artefacts.
+Moreover, the widespread international adoption of this instrumentation makes it possible to carry out this type of analysis in any city, and scans can be completed very quickly (only 12 s per scan).
+For these reasons, improvements to this method should be explored to make this innovative, valuable and useful tool more available for cultural heritage investigations.